Permanent impairment payments under the MRCA

 How are PI payments calculated?

-The amount of PI compensation you may be entitled to is calculated from the level of physical and/or mental impairment resulting from all of your accepted conditions and the effect that this impairment has on your lifestyle.
+The amount of PI compensation you may get is based on the impairment levels resulting from all of your accepted conditions and how these impact your lifestyle.
+This includes both physical and mental impairments.

-The impairment from all of your accepted conditions is combined to arrive at a total impairment rating on a scale from 0 to 100 points.
-The impairment rating is then combined with the type of service you were rendering at the time of your injury along with a lifestyle rating (from 0 to 7) to determine the compensation payable.
+All of your accepted conditions are combined to arrive at a total impairment rating on a scale from 0 to 100 points.
+The impairment rating is then combined with your type of service at the time of injury, along with a lifestyle rating of 0 to 7 to determine the compensation payable.

-In general, the higher the degree of impairment caused by your accepted conditions and the more that they affect your lifestyle, then the greater the amount of PI compensation you will be entitled to receive.
+In general, the higher the degree of impairment caused by your accepted conditions and the more they affect your lifestyle, the greater the amount of PI compensation you may get.

 Back to topHow will my impairment and its effects on my lifestyle be measured?

-Your claims assessor in DVA will ask you to see an appropriate medical practitioner to have your level of impairment measured.
-The assessing medical practitioner will ask you questions about how your accepted conditions affect your day to day functioning and/or measure the limitations on your normal functioning.
+Your DVA claims assessor will ask you to see a medical practitioner to have your level of impairment measured.
+The assessing medical practitioner will ask you questions about how your accepted conditions affect your day-to-day functioning and/or measure the limitations on your normal functioning.

-Your claims assessor will also ask you to complete a Lifestyle Questionnaire.
-Using the information that you provide on the form and the relevant tables in GARP M, your claims assessor will calculate a rating in accordance with the effects of your accepted conditions on your lifestyle.
+Your claims assessor will also ask you to complete a Lifestyle Rating form.
+Using the information that you provide on the form and the relevant tables in GARP M, your claims assessor will calculate a rating for the effects of your accepted conditions on your lifestyle.

-If you are entitled to receive interim PI compensation due to a condition which has not stabilised, your lifestyle rating will be based on your interim impairment rating.
-Your interim compensation will be reassessed once all of your accepted conditions have stabilised.
+If you are entitled to receive interim PI compensation due to a condition that has not stabilised, your lifestyle rating will be based on your interim impairment rating.
+Your interim compensation (including lifestyle effects) will be reassessed once all of your accepted conditions have stabilised.
 You may be entitled to an additional compensation payment at this stage.

 Back to topWhat is the minimum level of impairment I must have before I can receive PI compensation?

-To be eligible for PI compensation, the impairment from your accepted conditions must be assessed at 10 impairment points or more; except in the case of hearing loss, loss of fingers or toes, and loss of taste or smell, where only 5 impairment points are required.
+To be eligible for PI compensation, the impairment from your accepted conditions must be assessed at 10 impairment points or more.
+However, only 5 impairment points are required for:

 PI periodical payments are calculated by multiplying the maximum weekly rate of PI compensation by the relevant compensation factor.
 Compensation factors for all combinations of impairment and lifestyle points are set out in GARP M. Different factors apply to warlike/non-warlike service compared to peacetime service (see the table below).